 Outdoor Water Saving Tips

-Adjust your sprinklers to water between 2 a.m. and 6 a.m. when evaporation rates and winds are the least.
+- Adjust your sprinklers to water between 2 a.m. and 6 a.m. when evaporation rates and winds are the least.
 This assures that the water that you intend for irrigation is used by the plants.

-Mulch around your shrubs and garden plants.
+- Mulch around your shrubs and garden plants.
 Mulching adds organic material to the soil as the mulch breaks down, and it lessens evaporation.

 Indoor Water Saving Tips

-Fix your leaks.
+- Repair all leaks in faucets, toilets and indoor pipes immediately.
 To test for leaks, read your water meter, write down the number, and then wait two hours during a period when no water is used.
 The number on the meter should not have changed.
 If it has moved substantially, you have a leak.

 - Install high-efficiency toilets in your home.

 - Use low-flow showerheads.
 They may be available for free from your water retailer – be sure to check!